obiwanjacobi/Zsharp/src/readme.md

 ## Explicit Memory Management

-How to allign the Garbage Collector (GC) with the memory semantics of Z# - which are not fully crystalized yet.
+How to align the Garbage Collector (GC) with the memory semantics of Z# - which are not fully crystalized yet.

 ## Zsharp Runtime